TolstoyDotCom/sheephole/README.md

 Developers who have maven installed can compile from source using `mvn clean compile exec:java`.

-Note: the Sheephole application (the "Software") is provided on an as-is basis.
+Note: The Sheephole application (the "Software") is provided on an as-is basis.
 Chris Kelly hereby disclaims all warranties of any kind, express or implied, including, without limitation, the warranties of merchantability, fitness for a particular purpose and non-infringement.
 Chris Kelly makes no warranty that the Software will be error free.
 You understand that you use the Software at your own discretion and risk.

+Note 2: Due to Maven not picking it up from Github, the KittyCache classes have been put in the spaceprogram package inside the source.
+Those are covered by the Apache License 2.0 (same as the rest of the code).
+The original location of those classes are at code.google.com/archive/p/kitty-cache.